 The renewable energy profile of Indonesia needs to be considered in the context of the country's abundant energy resources.
-Indonesia's tropical rain forests and peat land areas have extensive coal natural gas and coal.
-It has 22 GW), and Japan (0.5 GW). billion barrels of conventional oil and gas reserves, of which about 4 categories - solar and non-solar, An estimated 55 per cent of Indonesia's population, i.e. 128 million people primarily rely upon traditional biomass (mainly wood) for cooking.
-Reliance on this source It is worth noting that the of energy by poor people in rural government of India is scaling down areas with little alternative. results in serious deforestation.
+Indonesia's tropical rain forests and peat land areas have extensive coal storage.
+Indonesia has significant energy resources, including oil, natural gas and coal.
+It has 22 billion barrels of conventional oil and gas reserves, of which about 4 billion are recoverable, equivalent to about 10 and 50 years of oil and gas production respectively.
+It has about 8 billion barrels of oilequivalent of coal-based methane (CBM) resources.
+It has 28 billion tonnes of recoverable coal and has 28 GW of geothermal potential.